FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/3-the-models.md

 ## Run Migrations

-The last step is to create the tables in the database.
+Finally, create the tables in the database.
 Generate the migrations from the entities and run them.

 ```bash
 npm run makemigrations